terencechain/consensus-specs/specs/_features/focil/p2p-interface.md

 ##### Global topics

-FOCIL introduces new global topics for inclusion list.
+FOCIL introduces a new global topic for inclusion list.

 ###### `local_inclusion_list`